 We invite students and their families to arrange a visit to our school.
 Each visiting student will accompany an RNS student in their own grade to class, and have a chance to meet our students and faculty.

 Parents will also be given a tour of the school.
 The goal of the visit is to allow families to gain an understanding of the programs and the opportunities available at Rothesay Netherwood School.

 To arrange a visit, please contact us at email@example.com, or call 506-847-8224.

 RNS Open Houses are held in the fall and in the spring.
-Please check the Admission Events section found to your right for upcoming events.
+Stop in to see us!